elima123/cnn_itesm/README.md

 - The final model configuration in this iteration contains 47,169 parameters (184.25 KB).

 Architecture changes:
-- Added an additional convolutional layer to each block (Conv2D of 32 neurons).
+- Added an additional convolutional layer to each block (Convolutional of 32 kernels).

 ## 5. Model cnn_propia_05